fireredfan7/funkin-swordengine/README.md

 ## Compiling:
 A lot of dependencies are needed for Friday Night Funkin', so it's been put into a batch file.
 After you go through that, you can choose to either use the art folder with compiling batch files in it, or use commands like 'lime test windows -debug'.

+### Or doing it manually:

+Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

+**I would recommend following the compile guide at:** [The Original Funkin Game's Github](https://github.com/ninjamuffin99/Funkin)

+Scroll down to the "build instructions" section and go from there.

+***MAKE SURE TO DOWNLOAD THE SOURCE CODE FOR THIS ENGINE AND NOT THE ORIGINAL BASE GAME FIRST.***

+One last thing, you will need to install LuaJIT along with the other libraries such as `flixel-addons` and etc.

+You can do this with: `haxelib install linc_luajit` on a Command prompt/PowerShell

+...Or if you don't want your mod to be able to run .lua scripts (why), delete the "LUA_ALLOWED" line on Project.xml

 ## Downloading:
 ### Actions Tab [Contains Latest Builds]